Barbara Barsocchini, MBA, Board Secretary

 Dr. Stricker received his medical degree and training in Internal Medicine at Columbia University in New York.
 He did subspecialty training in Hematology/Oncology at the University of California San Francisco, and supplemental training in Immunology and Immunotherapy at California Pacific Medical Center in San Francisco.
 He is currently the Medical Director of Union Square Medical Associates, a multispecialty medical practice in San Francisco.

 Dr. Stricker is a member of the American Society of Hematology (ASH), the Federation of Clinical Immunology Societies (FOCIS), the American Federation for Medical Research (AFMR), the American Society for Reproductive Immunology (ASRI), the American Society of Microbiology (ASM), the American Academy of HIV Medicine (AAHIVM).
-He is President-Elect of the International Lyme and Associated Diseases Society (ILADS).
+He was past president of the International Lyme and Associated Diseases Society (ILADS).
 He serves on the Lyme Disease Advisory Committee that advises the California Dept. of Public Health.
 He has received the American Medical Association Award for Physician Excellence, and has authored over 200 medical journal articles and abstracts.
 Areas of special interest include immunologic infertility, immunodeficiency, coagulation disorders and tick-borne diseases.

 Robert S. Lane, Ph.D.